I should tell you about our current pets before anything else ... first off, theres my dog ...

 He's now pretty confident in lakes and rivers (especially if there is a younger dog to impress) but he still doesn't trust that massive salty smelling puddle that keeps chasing him!

-Our cat - Bob was never supposed to be with us, he was from a litter of four that was the result of a family member (who I will not mention ... to protect the guilty) not having their cat spayed as soon as they should have!
+My cat - Bob was never supposed to be with me, he was from a litter of four that was the result of the ex's mother not having her cat spayed as soon as they should have!

-We managed to place the female kitten with a friend, but despite our efforts, we ended up having to keep the three male cats ... joy ensued!
+We managed to place the female kitten with a friend, but despite all efforts, we ended up having to keep the three male cats ... joy ensued!

-There was Taylor, the biggest and toughest of them (and Corinne's favourite) ... then there was JR (Just Runt) who, well, was the runt of the litter, all legs, skin and bone, and finally Bob, who made it really difficult not to keep him by being really cute ...
+There was Taylor, the biggest and toughest of them ... then there was JR (Just Runt) who, well, was the runt of the litter, all legs, skin and bone, and finally Bob, who made it really difficult not to keep him by being really cute ...

 now there is only one :(